 - Rio Secreto – A true adventure cave tour where you’ll have to wear a life jacket and a helmet as you walk and swim through beautiful cave passages

-- Snorkeling with Turtles in Akumal Bay – Just over 40 turtles live year round in the grass beds at Akumal Bay.
+- Snorkeling with Turtles at Akumal Beach – Just over 40 turtles live year round in the grass beds at Akumal Bay.
 Guided tours take you on a route where you can see turtles without causing a disturbance.

 - Parque Los Fundadores– A cute little park in front of the ferry dock where you’ll see sculptures and maybe a street performer or two.

 - Punta Esmeralda– One of the nicest public beaches in Playa with a little cenote right on the beach.

 What to eat in Playa:

 - Street Tacos – Who doesn’t love an impromptu taco tour?
 Come early to the popular El Fugon, check out the local street vendors at the night market near the Leona Vicario Library, or find your own favorite.

 - Alux – It’s a fancy restaurant, in a cave, with cenotes.
 How cool is that?
 If you just want to look around, a 150 peso (~8 USD) door charge will give you access and a drink at the bar from a special menu.

 - Quinta Avenida – Not just for sombreros and tequila… Walk the streets until you find your eats.

 - Mu Burger House – A delicious hipster burger joint with an exceptional craft beer menu.